-On 20 May 2019, CTPM Australasia Pty Ltd (National RTO Code: 91301) accepted an offer to be an approved training provider for the Smart and Skilled 2019-2020 Contract.
-As per previous contracts with the NSW Department of Industry, CTPM has been approved to deliver the Smart and Skilled Targeted Priorities Prevocational and Part Qualification Program.
+On 21 May 2020, CTPM Australasia Pty Ltd (National RTO Code: 91301) accepted an offer to be an approved training provider for the Smart and Skilled 2020-2021 Contract.
+As per previous contracts with the NSW Government, CTPM has been approved to deliver the Smart and Skilled Targeted Priorities Prevocational and Part Qualification Program.

 About the Program